Genivia/ugrep/README.md

   don't need to memorize complex regex patterns for common search criteria.
   Environment variable `GREP_PATH` can be set to point to your own directory with patterns that option `-f` uses to read your pattern files.
-For example to recursively search Python files in the working directory for import
+For example to recursively search Python files in the working directory for lines with `import` statements:
-  statements:

       ugrep -R -tPython -f python/imports